TshireletsoMentor/Darkly/07_Admin_(htpasswd)/resource/README.md

 # Bypassing Basic HTTP Authentication
 Basic authentication(BA) is a simple authentication scheme built into the HTTP protocol.
 BA credentials are within the .htpasswd, these contain in addition to the user credentials, some authentication rules that a HTTP user-agent must adhere to grant access to server information.
+The driver for BA is held within a .htaccess file, it is a configuration file.

 ### Step 1
 Navigate to http://0.0.0.0/robots.txt